-The Company has achieved considerable progress in the tankage projects for IOCL at Dhumad, BPCL Pune, automated warehouse project for ITC at Kapurthala and Aluminium Dross project for Runaya resource at Jharsuguda.
+The Company has completed construction of tanks at BPCL, Haveli, Pune project and achieved over 85 % completion of tankage project for IOCL at Dhumad, Gujarat.
+The Company also completed automated warehouse project for ITC at Kapurthala, Punjab, Crude oil storage tanks project at IOCL Paradip, Odisha and Aluminium Dross project for Runaya resource at Jharsuguda, Odisha.

-The Nagpur unit of the Company has executed orders for supply of over 4000 MT of steel structures to various clients, including ThyssenKrupp, BHEL, John Zink and Tata Projects.
+The Nagpur unit of the Company has executed orders for supply of over 6100 MT of steel structures to various clients, including ThyssenKrupp, BHEL, John Zink and Tata Projects Limited (TPL), ISRO.